krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

     [class]{}-[func]{buildTree}
     ```

-The diagram below shows the recursive process of building the binary tree, where each node is established during the "descending" process, and each edge (reference) is established during the "ascending" process.
+Figure 12-8 shows the recursive process of building the binary tree, where each node is established during the "descending" process, and each edge (reference) is established during the "ascending" process.

 === "<1>"
     ![Recursive process of building a binary tree](build_binary_tree_problem.assets/built_tree_step1.png){ class="animation-figure" }